 Indianapolis Rental Assistance Suspended Just 2 Days After Opening

-On Monday July 13 the Indianapolis rental assistance program available at IndyRent.org opened.
-In the first 2 days we received 43 requests for assistance from the program.
+On Monday, July 13, 2020 the Indianapolis rental assistance program available at indyrent.org opened.
+In the first two days we received 43 requests for assistance from the program.
 We diligently completed the forms worrying that any delay might be harmful to a tenant being able to receive funds.

-Below are the terms of the program.
+You can review the terms of the program here.
 After reviewing, it will be easier to understand why your property manager needs to be involved in any requests.

 If your property is occupied with a non-paying tenant, who did not apply for assistance despite our advising them to do so, we have limited options.
 The cash for keys offers may be our best resort.
 Please give that some consideration if you do not hear from us that your tenant has been approved for assistance.
 Due to the volume we are processing, please give us another week before requesting updates.
 We will let you know as soon as we know a tenant has been approved.

 Housing data released by the MIBOR BLC® comparing June 2019 to June 2020 shows:

 - An increase in Median Sales Price of 9.5 percent to $219,000

 - An decrease in Closed Sales of 3.3 percent to 3,518

 - New Listings decreased 9.3 percent to 3,848